 Instructions

-- In a separate bowl, sift together the all-purpose flour, baking powder, granulated sugar, and salt.
-Mix well to ensure even distribution of the dry ingredients.
+- In a separate bowl, whisk together flour, baking powder, cornstarch, sugar, and salt.

-- Use a slotted spoon to transfer them to a plate lined with paper towels (or a wire rack) to drain excess oil.
-While the zeppole are still warm, dust them generously with powdered sugar or cinnamon sugar.
+- Transfer to a rack or paper towels to drain excess oil.
+While still warm, dust with powdered sugar or cinnamon sugar.